You are here:

 Old Wives' Meeting by Elin Wägner

-In this short story, a disagreement between a clergyman and his wife in a rural parish serves as a prelude an incisive exploration of the clashes that inevitably occur between tradition and innovation, faith, superstition and reason.
+In this short story, a disagreement between a clergyman and his wife in a rural parish serves as a prelude to an incisive exploration of the clashes that inevitably occur between tradition and innovation, faith, superstition and reason.

 Translated by Sarah Death.